minibits-cash/minibits_wallet/README.md

 As a result, the following architectural constraints are in place:
 - Wherever available, use libraries with a fast JSI (JavaScript Interface) to native modules.
 - Avoid Expo modules.
-- Use fastest available storage for most wallet operations and separate local database storage to store data that incrementally grows.
+- Use fastest available storage for most wallet operations and a separate local database storage to store data that incrementally grows.
-- Leverage local database as an append-only ecash backup independent from fast storage.
+- Leverage local SQLite database as persistent storage for ecash notes.

 <img src="https://www.minibits.cash/img/minibits_architecture_v2.png">